 What Is the Feel of the Place?

 As nice as the building itself and amenities may be, how do the people make you feel?
 How does the staff treat you as you tour the facility?
 How do the residents feel about their home?
-What are the people like who plan and lead the social activities?
-Are regular outings that are of interest offered?
+What are the people who plan and lead the social activities like?
+Do they offer regular outings that are of interest?
 Does the facility provide religious services on site?
 Is this a place that you or your loved one can feel at home?

 With the research done, you’ll have a short list of long-term facilities that are well suited to you or your loved one’s needs and wishes.
 When it’s time to make the transition, you’ll have a few options to contact in hand.
 Change is hard, but when you’re able to research ahead of the need, you can relieve some of the stress involved in moving to a long-term facility.